Kilix/selectless/README.md

   `Array<Option>`

 ##### toggleCaseSensitive - function
-  Function to toggle the case sensitive option in this context.
+  Function to toggle the case sensitive option.
   Affects `caseSensitive`
   If no value is passed, it will toggle `caseSensitive`.
   `toggleCaseSensitive: (newCaseSensitive: boolean) => {}`

 ##### toggleSearch - function
-  Function to toggle the search in this context.
+  Function to toggle the search.
   Affects `hasSearch`
   If no value is passed, it will toggle the `hasSearch` value.
   `toggleSearch: (noSearch: boolean) => {}`

 ##### toggleSelect - function
-  Function to toggle the select in this context.
+  Function to toggle the select.
   Affects `opened`.
   if no value is passed, it will toggle the `opened` value.
   `toggleSelect: (isOpen: boolean) => {}`